maxTarlov/interview-bot-website/who.md

 ## Who made this?

-Max Tarlov is a professional linguistics nerd in the San Francisco Bay Area.
-He is interested in linguistics, software development, and natural language processing.
-You can check out his other projects on [GitHub](https://github.com/maxTarlov) or connect with him on [LinkedIn](https://www.linkedin.com/in/maxtarlov/).
-If you would like to get in touch, please fill out the contact form below.
+I am a language and computer enthusiast in the San Francisco Bay Area and I am interested in linguistics, software development, and natural language processing.
+Visit [my website](max.tarlov.dev), or check out my other projects on [GitHub](https://github.com/maxTarlov) and connect with me on [LinkedIn](https://www.linkedin.com/in/maxtarlov/).
+If you would like to get in touch about this project, please fill out the contact form below.

 {% include contact-form.html type="contact" %}